 The following sections contain guidance on temporary sampling points/wells (and piezometers).
-In most cases the temporary sampling point contains many of the same materials as a permanent monitoring well but is normally used for a single groundwater sample and then is removed from the subsurface.
+In most cases the temporary sampling point contains many of the same materials as a permanent monitoring well but is normally used for a single groundwater sample and then is removed from the subsurface and the borehole plugged-and-abandoned.